chiffa/BioFlow/dev_log.rst

  - TODO: pull inlined updates printing from evoGANs project.
-    => Currently the percentages are managed by log.info(calls) => Providing an in-line update would require a print(<log message>, end='\r')
+    => Currently the percentages are managed by log.info(calls) => Providing an in-line update would require a print(<log message>, end='\r') => Change log management so that the info gets logged into a file without rising to the surface and couple all the log.debug with a "print"

 (Bigger refactors)
  - TODO: refactor the entire edge typing upon insertion, retrieval upon construction of